-HXD seeks daily investment results, before fees, expenses, distributions, brokerage commissions and other transaction costs, that endeavour to correspond to two times (200%) the inverse (opposite) of the daily performance of the S&P/TSX 60TM Index.
+SSPX seeks daily investment results, before fees, expenses, distributions, brokerage commissions and other transaction costs, that endeavour to correspond to three times (300%) the inverse (opposite) of the daily performance of an index that is designed to measure the performance of the large-cap market segment of the U.S. equity market (currently, the S&P 500® Index).